bashforgo/advent-of-code/2015/19/task.md

 Now that the machine is calibrated, you're ready to begin molecule fabrication.

-Molecule fabrication always begins with just a single electron, `e`, and applying replacements one at a time, just like the ones during calibration.
+Molecule fabrication always begins with just a single <span title="It's a Red-Nosed Reindeer electron.">electron</span>, `e`, and applying replacements one at a time, just like the ones during calibration.

 For example, suppose you have the following replacements: